swhume/T1Dexi/README.md

 metadata spreadsheet.
 The output spreadsheet produced includes the previously mentioned worksheets and this content can be pasted into the corresponding metadata worksheets.
 Content is pulled from the SDTM mapping spreadsheet, but the mapping spreadsheet doesn't contain all the necessary information in a way that can be processed in a straightforward manner.
+The content is found in the CODELIST - VARIABLE NAME columns after the variable name columns.
 The codelists dictionary defined in the program adds information needed to work with content from the mapping spreadsheet.
 If there are changes to the study that impact value level metadata this dictionary may need to be updated.
 Thus, creating the value level metadata and codelist subsets uses some manual steps to drive the automation, namely updating the codelists dictionary with updates to the value level metadata and codelist subsets in the mapping